OR SHOULD THAT BE BASALT?

 Why?
 Black is popular, black looks great, black is more expensive, Absolute Black granite has almost become the de facto standard for kitchen tops in some countries, therefore there will always be someone trying to make a quick buck at your expense by selling you an inferior material at the top notch price.

-Petrographically, not all black granites are granites, some are basalt, however for generic commercial purposes they are all grouped under the granite name.
+Petrographically, not all black granites are granites, some are basalt, some are gabbros, however for generic commercial purposes they are all grouped under the granite name.

 What is meant by "black granite"?
 To quote from the discussion in ASTM C119-95b Standard we learn the following: